-Hades is the God of the Underworld.
-He is currently voiced by Ethan Gith.
+Hades is the God of the Underworld, scribed by Ethan Gith, voiced by Michael Beckett.

 Know Your God